 Beware of making predictive analytics models from insufficient data sets and unconsidered variables.
 For example, during the financial crisis in 2008-2009, predictive analytics use cases did not consider a price drop in housing, leading to inaccurate assessments of mortgage repayments.

-Other Definitions of Predictive Analytics Include:
+Other Definitions Include:

 - “Simple forecasting models in which past performance” has been used to determine future outcomes.
 (Kimberly Nevala)